-We may soon be using the phrase 'going green' to describe more than just clean energy use, composting, and organic eating; with mounting evidence to prove that spending time around greenery has significant benefit for our mental health, the term may be used as a sort of prescription in the future.
+Soon we may be using the phrase “going green” to describe more than just clean energy use.
+With mounting evidence to prove that spending time around nature has significant benefit for our mental health, doctors and healthcare providers are increasingly prescribing time in nature to their patients.
 While it may seem like common sense for many nature lovers, having this science in hand has the potential to affect health policy and by extension, help millions of people worldwide.
 We are learning that exposure to nature can lower stress levels, reduce symptoms of depression and anxiety, and even improve cognitive functioning for children with ADHD.

 One recent study finds that exposure to trees and greenery may be beneficial in staving off depression in teenagers- encouraging news given that rates of the depression are increasing among young people.
 The study published in the Journal of Adolescent Health involved more than 9,000 adolescents age 12 to 18, who participated in mental health assessments for nearly two decades.
 Researchers coded the data geographically and examined density of buildings as well as proximity to green spaces and bodies of water.
 Taking family and economic factors into consideration, the results showed that those with more greenery exposure were 11% less likely to report significant symptoms of depression.